esouliot/CarND-Behavioral-Cloning-P3/writeup.md

 - Fully connected layer, 100 Neurons
 - Fully connected layer,  50 Neurons
 - Fully connected layer,  10 Neurons
-- Fully connected layer,   1 Neuron
+- Fully connected layer,   1 Neuron, Output its value

 As in the traffic-sign classification project (found [here](https://github.com/esouliot/CarND-Traffic-Sign-Classifier-Project)), the [Adam Optimizer](https://arxiv.org/abs/1412.6980) was used for stochastic gradient descent, with mean-squared error being used as the loss function (since the output values are continuous in this task).

 #### Collection of training data